Stop! Your Lease Extension in Burbage and Hinckley Could Be FREE

 Top reasons for Burbage and Hinckley lease extension

-Leasehold premises in Burbage and Hinckley with more than 100 years remaining on the lease are often referred to as ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your premises.
+Leasehold residencies in Burbage and Hinckley with in excess of one hundred years remaining on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your premises.
 In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and estate charges warrant it.

 Lender Requirement